ciscoecosystem/terraform-aci-pbr/README.md

 If there is a missing feature or a bug - - [open an issue ](https://github.com/CiscoDevNet/aci-nia-autoscaling/issues/new)

+## Caveats
+* Currently Consul nodes MAC address must be specified as `meta` in the Consul service definition
+* If the redirection policy becomes empty (no remaining healthy service), it is not deleted

+**~> This module only manages Redirection Policy lifecycle, it does not automate the creation of the Service-Graph deployment.

 ## What is consul-terraform-sync?

 The **consul-terraform-sync** runs as a daemon that enables a **publisher-subscriber** paradigm between **Consul** and **Cisco ACI** to support **Network Infrastructure Automation (NIA)**.